theonlyladybug/saev/README.md

 # saev - Sparse Auto-Encoders for Vision

 Implementation of sparse autoencoders (SAEs) for vision transformers (ViTs) in PyTorch.
+Used in our [preprint](https://arxiv.org/abs/2502.06755) on SAEs for scientifically rigorous interpretation of vision models.

 ## About